davetron5000/sneaking-scala/getting_it_done/05_what_else.md

 ![Arch](arch.png)

 !SLIDE center
-# Testing?
+# Testing!
 ![Testing](with_testing.png)

 !SLIDE
 # No new deployment dependencies

 !SLIDE
-# Can focus on one area
+# Can focus on your problem domain/application architecture